ocaml/v2.ocaml.org/site/learn/tutorials/pointers.md

 `x^.label := val` (where `x` is a value of a record having a `label` field) corresponds to the OCaml construct `x.label <- val` (where `x` is a value of a record having a `label` mutable field).
-The Pascal's `^` symbol simply disapears, since dereferencing is automatically handled by the OCaml compiler.
+The Pascal's `^` symbol simply disappears, since dereferencing is automatically handled by the OCaml compiler.

 **In conclusion:** You can use explicit pointers in OCaml, exactly as in